Acid-Base Reactions

 Projects that explore acid-base reactions

-Red cabbage juice changes color when it touches an acid or a base, which makes it a useful detector.
-You boil cabbage leaves in water, soak paper towel strips in the purple liquid, and let them dry.
-Place a dry strip over a disturbed anthill, and if the ants are spraying formic acid, the strip turns pink.
+Some stinging insects spray formic acid when threatened — and cabbage juice can catch them in the act.
+You boil red cabbage leaves in water, soak paper towel strips in the purple liquid, and let them dry.
+When the strips touch an acid, the pigment reacts and the paper turns pink.
+Place a dry strip over a disturbed anthill, and a color change tells you the ants are spraying acid.

-Dissolve baking soda in water, drop in small pieces of spaghetti, then add vinegar.
-The two ingredients react and produce carbon dioxide gas.
-Bubbles stick to the spaghetti and lift it to the surface — and when the bubbles pop, the spaghetti sinks and the cycle starts again.
+Spaghetti is denser than water, so it sinks — until baking soda and vinegar change the situation.
+You dissolve baking soda in water, drop in small pieces of vermicelli, and add vinegar.
+The two ingredients react and release carbon dioxide gas.
+Bubbles cling to the spaghetti and lift it to the surface.
+When the bubbles pop at the top, the spaghetti sinks and the cycle starts again.

-Drop baking soda into a bottle of oil and colored water, then add a splash of vinegar.
-The two ingredients react and create gas bubbles.
-Those bubbles carry colored water up through the oil — and when the bubbles pop, the blobs fall back down and the cycle starts again.
+Oil and water refuse to mix — but a chemical reaction can push one through the other.
+You fill a bottle with oil and colored water, drop in baking soda, then add a splash of vinegar.
+The two ingredients react and produce gas bubbles.
+Those bubbles carry colored blobs up through the oil, and when they pop at the surface, the blobs sink back down.
+The cycle repeats as new bubbles form.